Antisemitism Training for

 Antisemitism Training for Staff

-• Awareness of how antisemitism operates online
+• Awareness of how antisemitism appears today, including online and in subtle forms

 Workshop: Judaism & the Jewish People